sahib/brig/README.md

 For now, you can [read this very chaotic blog](https://disorganizer.github.io/blog/).

-Summarized in one paragraph, it is an ``syncthing``, ``git-annex`` or ``BTSync`` alternative, that gives you a commandline interface, a fuse filesystem and a library that can encrypt and compress files which are in turn distributed through ``ipfs`` while the file metadata is transmitted separetely.
+Summarized in one paragraph, it is an ``syncthing``, ``git-annex`` or ``Resilio``-alternative, that gives you a commandline interface, a fuse filesystem and a library that can encrypt and compress files which are in turn distributed through ``ipfs`` while the file metadata is transmitted separetely.
 It's a bit similar to the currently also unfinished [bazil](https://bazil.org) maybe.

-Even shorter: It's supposed to be as flexible as ``git``, but for whole files.
+Even shorter: It's supposed to be as flexible as ``git``, but for complete files.

-We're writing our master thesis on ``brig`` ([but it's in german only](https://github.com/disorganizer/brig-thesis)).
-That doesn't mean we're planning to discontinue it after though - actually we'd love to get paid for developement!
+A master thesis on ``brig`` [has been written](https://github.com/disorganizer/brig-thesis), which is only available in german though.
+That doesn't mean we're planning to discontinue it after that thesis - actually we'd love to get paid for developement!
 Care to throw money at us?

 ## Installation